Scheduling using Interactive Optimization Oracles for Constrained Queueing Networks: Conclusion

 \section{Conclusion}

-The problem of dynamic resource allocation among network users contending resources has long been the subject of significant research for last four decades.
-In this paper, we develop a generic framework for designing resource allocation algorithms of low-complexity and high-performance via connecting iterative optimization and low-complexity scheduling.
-Our work shows sufficient conditions on queue-length functions so that a queue-based scheduling algorithms is throughput-optimal.
-To our best knowledge, our result is the first that establishes a rigorous connection between iterative optimization methods and low-complexity scheduling algorithms, which we believe provides various future directions and new insights in both areas.
+The problem of dynamic resource allocation among network users contending resources has long been the subject of significant research in the last four decades.
+In this paper, we develop a generic framework for designing resource allocation algorithms of low-complexity and high-performance via connecting iterative optimization methods and scheduling algorithms.
+Our work establishes sufficient conditions on queue-length functions so that a queue-based scheduling algorithm is throughput-optimal.
+To our best knowledge, our result is the first that establishes a rigorous connection between iterative optimization methods and low-complexity scheduling algorithms.
+We believe that it is of broader interest to design low-complexity scheduling algorithms with high performance in various domains.